|10 year government bond yield||3.98%|

-Stocks are up this morning after the Fed maintained rates.
-Bonds and MBS are down.
+Stocks are flattish this morning on no real news.
+Bonds and MBS are flat.

-Initial jobless claims rose to 230k last week.
+Separately, Initial Jobless Claims rose to 211,000 last week.

 Agile Trading, a fintech which facilitates MBS and TBA trading, just executed the first fully automated assignment of trade transaction.
 Agile’s platform helps mortgage lenders get better execution on hedges and introduces broker-dealers to a deep pool of TBA and MBS liquidity.

 Loan Depot announced fourth quarter earnings yesterday.
 Since the company exited wholesale, the declines are rather dramatic.
 Funded volume in the fourth quarter came in at just under $7 billion, a decline of 43% compared to the third quarter and 80% on a year-over-year basis.
 Loan Depot is focusing on reducing expenses and targeting the first time homebuyer and diverse communities.